ekgp3987/Towards-the-AI-building/README.md

 If you eat a pinwheel, the score goes up. <br>
-Let's go to AI Hall safely, avoiding monsters and obstacles!
+Let's go to AI Building safely, avoiding monsters and obstacles!

 ---